 Resources and Scholarships

 Native American Scholastic Award (PDF) - The Native American Scholastic Award is given to first-time or continuing CMU students committed to the promotion of Native American culture.
 The award value will range from $500 to $1500 (based on funds availability).
 Funding is provided by the Saginaw Chippewa Indian Tribe.
 Award winners will be announced at the annual CMU Pow wow.
-The award can be applied to tuition, fees, books, and/or room and board.
+The award can be applied to tuition, fees, books, and/or housing and food.